jasongilman/proto-repl/README.md

 * View documentation and code from linked Clojure libraries.
 * [Atom Tool Bar](https://atom.io/packages/tool-bar) integration that allows controlling the REPL.

-## Running the REPL
+## Usage

 Proto REPL currently only works with projects using [Leiningen](http://leiningen.org).

 1. Open your Clojure project in Atom.
 (See [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project) for help creating a new project.)
-2. Start the REPL using one of the following methods.

-* Use the keyboard shortcut - cmd-alt-L
-* Select the menu item "Packages" -> "proto-repl" -> "Start REPL"
-* Bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"
+2. Start the REPL by bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"

-### About the REPL

-The REPL in Proto REPL is not a typical REPL.
-It's more of a text editor that is the target for output from REPL execution.
-You can type anywhere and modify any of the displayed text.
-Commands are not sent by typing in the REPL and pressing enter.
-They are sent through keyboard shortcuts.
-(See the [Sending Code to the REPL](#sending-code-to-the-repl) below) You will typically type Clojure forms in one text editor and send them to the REPL for evaluation.
-You continue the cycle of code modification and REPL evaluation until it does what you want it to do.
+See https://github.com/jasongilman/proto-repl-demo/blob/master/demos.md for a demonstration of the features of Proto REPL and more of a description on how it works.

+TODO move this stuff over to demo

 ### Sending Code to the REPL